jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 4. **HANDLE OR PANIC!** Either someone catches it, or the whole program crashes

 This works great when failures are truly exceptional.
 But when failures are common (network timeouts, validation errors, etc.), you're constantly setting off fire alarms for routine events.

+**The problem with fire alarms for routine events:**

+Every time you throw an exception, you're forcing the runtime to:
+- Unwind the call stack
+- Search for a handler
+- Lose context about where you were
+- Make recovery harder than it needs to be

 ### neverthrow: The Railway Model